-At OUs 4 and 7, modification of ICs may be required in the event of further development of ICs or modification of existing ICs to improve effectiveness.
+At OUs 4 and 7, modification of ICs may be required for further development of ICs or modification of existing ICs to improve effectiveness.
 If an event occurs that could lead to a modification, this plan should be reviewed and revised accordingly to ensure the ICs at OUs 4 and 7 continue to provide adequate protection and meet IC objectives (EPA 2016).
-EPA and DEQ is responsible for modification of this ICIAP plan.
+EPA in coordination with DEQ is responsible for modification of this ICIAP plan, which can be done at any time.
 In addition, EPA will accept public comment on this ICIAP once it has been developed and prepare a modification to the ROD known as an explanation of significant differences (ESD).
 The ESD will reference this ICIAP and identify the IC requirements and tools that will be used to implement the ICs.
+Appendix D provides a responsiveness summary addressing public comments received during the public comment period for this ICIAP.